survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Defining a Split Point Using a Dynamic `import`

-The idea can be demonstrated by setting up a module that contains a string that will replace the text of the demo button:
+The idea can be demonstrated by setting up a module that contains a string that replaces the text of the demo button:

 **app/lazy.js**